 So, let’s look at the 2021 statistics (source Cancer Australia):

-If you haven’t had your skin checked in the last year CLICK HERE for a list of SmartClinics Doctors who are highly experienced in performing skin checks, then use the drop-down field to select your location.
+If you haven’t had your skin checked in the last year, CLICK HERE for a list of doctors at SmartClinics, then use the drop-down fields to select ‘Skin Checks’ and your location.